BogdanCatalin-Iacob/Food-Fiesta/README.md

 -   ### Features Left to Implement

     - Admin user to be able to create users and give the admin privileges
-    - Admin user to be able ti edit / delete any recipe created by any user
+    - Admin user to be able to edit / delete any recipe created by any user
+    - Users to be able to upload photos of final product

 ***

 ## Technologies